mpa139/allanlab/_pages/people.md

 ---
-title: "Bonnen Lab - People"
+title: "Vision in Action Lab - People"
 layout: gridlay
-excerpt: "Bonnen Lab: People"
+excerpt: "Vision in Action Lab: People"
 sitemap: false
 permalink: /people/
 ---

-# Group Members
+<h1 align="center">Group Members</h1>

  **We are  looking for new students and postdocs to join the team** [(see openings)]({{site.url}}{{site.baseurl}}/positions) **!**